 We utilize the most recent data set available, from the end of 2018.
-The corporate income tax statement for 2019 was not supposed to be due until May 2020 and, subsequently, the deadline has been extended until August 2020 as part of the COVID-19 measures.
-The key assumption is that the firm-level tax statement data from the end of 2018 give a reasonable representation of the structure of the Norwegian economy going into 2020.
+The corporate income tax statement for 2019 was not supposed to be due until May 2020 and, subsequently, the deadline has been extended until August 2020 as part of the Covid-19 measures.8 The key assumption is thus that the firm-level tax statement data from end 2018 give a reasonable representation of the structure of the Norwegian economy going into 2020.

-We exclude from our sample corporations in sectors that do not qualify for the cash compensation scheme (described in more detail in the Appendix), including the oil sector, which then removes some of the more structural differences between the Norwegian and United States economies.
+We exclude from our sample corporations in sectors that do not qualify for the cash compensation scheme (described in more detail in the Appendix), including the oil sector, which then removes some of the more structural differences between Norwegian and US firms.
 We also require that firms have real economic activity in order to be included in the sample, by including only firms that have positive turnover and non-negative wage costs, fixed costs, and material input costs.
 This leaves us with a total of 158,380 firms that serve as the base for our simulations.